OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/area_modules/Data_Management.md

 The table view of the questions stored in the question pool offers a variety of options.
 Make sure that all columns relevant to you are selected via the cogwheel icon

-You can mark particularly relevant questions that you have created as favorites and thus quickly find them again.
-Another possibility is to organize several questions in lists and thus build up an individual systematics for your questions.
+You can mark particularly relevant questions that you have created as **favorites** and thus quickly find them again.
+Another possibility is to organize several questions in **** and thus build up an individual systematics for your questions.

 You can create or import questions in the "My questions" area, in a list or in a group share.
 However, the question items are always stored under "My questions" and then referenced.